The Neutrino Slice at Muon Colliders

 \emph{Neutrino cross sections---} The large flux of energetic BINs at muon colliders allows a direct precision measurement of inclusive and exclusive neutrino-nucleus and neutrino-electron cross sections in the TeV range.
-With sufficient background control, one can achieve subpercent-level precision, an order of magnitude improvement over conventional accelerator neutrino experiments where neutrinos are produced from hadronic processes with large theoretical uncertainties.
+With sufficient background control, one can achieve subpercent-level precision, an order of magnitude improvement over conventional accelerator neutrino experiments.
 Indeed, overcoming flux uncertainties is the hallmark of neutrino factories (and of BINs at a MuC) and would enable a rich leptonic and hadronic physics program (see, e.g.,~\cite{Mangano:2001mj,IDS-NF:2011swj,Bogomilov:2013zba,Bogacz:2022xsj}).
 Neutrino-nucleus deep inelastic scattering would span a broad range of $Q^2$ and $x$ values, bringing the ongoing program to extract nuclear parton-distribution functions using neutrinos at the LHC~\cite{FASER:2020gpr,Cruz-Martinez:2023sdv,Gao:2017yyd} to the level of sub-percent precision.

 \cref{fig:xsec_measurement} shows the potential of a 10 TeV MuC in measuring neutrino DIS cross sections under a conservative assumption of $1.5\%$ normalization uncertainty.
+We neglect nuclear effects, which can lead to a reduction of the rate shown by as much as $\mathcal{O}(10)\%$~\cite{Klein:2020nuk}.
 Neutrino energy reconstruction is more challenging for NC events, so we adopt a conservative binning in $E_\nu$ (see \cite{Ismail:2020yqc} for a discussion of NC events at FASER).
 Other accelerator experiments are shown as gray datapoints, but we note that their overall normalization was often fit to global neutrino data (see \cite{Conrad:1997ne} for a review).
 The latest measurements and projected sensitivity of FASER~\cite{FASER:2023zcr,FASER:2024ref}, shown as large error bars and as a grey band, respectively, are limited by hadronic uncertainties in the neutrino flux prediction.
 We also show how a $1.5\%$ extraction of the charm-production cross section in both $\nu_\mu$ and $\overline{\nu}_\mu$ beams compares to previous measurements~\cite{NuTeV:2001dfo,NuTeV:2007uwm,CHARMII:1998njb,CHORUS:2008vjb,CCFR:1994ikl,NOMAD:2013hbk}.
 This channel can be accessed with dimuon final states and constrains the strange content of the nucleon, the charm quark mass, and the CKM parameter $|V_{cd}|$.
 Note that the total cross section is only reported by a few experiments.

 \emph{Electron Scattering (ES)---} Neutrino scattering on electrons is sensitive to electroweak parameters like $\thetaw$ and neutrino electromagnetic properties at intermediate momentum transfers ($30$~MeV $\lesssim Q \lesssim 2$~GeV)~\cite{deGouvea:2006hfo,Kouzakov:2017hbc,deGouvea:2019wav,MammenAbraham:2023psg}.
 The signal is a forward-going electron shower without any hadronic activity, respecting $E_e \theta_e^2 < 2 m_e$, with $E_e$ and $\theta_e$ the electron's energy and angle with respect to the incoming neutrino.
 Each location in the detector corresponds to a given tangential location on the ring, so $\theta_e$ can be reconstructed on an event-by-event basis within a given resolution.
 With an unprecedented signal sample size, this measurement will be limited by systematic uncertainties, many of which can be reduced by exploiting the unique properties of BINs.
 To illustrate this point, let us consider a z-symmetric detector and identical $\mu^+$ and $\mu^-$ beams.
 Neglecting the difference in shape of the $\nu_e$ and $\nu_\mu$ fluxes, the relative difference of ES from the $\mu^+$ and $\mu^-$ beams is